We hate branding.

 turn of the millennium or so, but now...well, it's like this:

-favorite song and then one day it was in some
+did you ever have a favorite song and then one day it was in some

 crummy but popular movie and all of a sudden everybody was